winitzki/scall/tutorial/programming_dhall.md

 The price for those termination and safety guarantees is that the Dhall language is _not_ Turing-complete.
 (A Turing-complete language must support programs that do not terminate as well as programs for which it is not known whether they terminate.)
 However, the lack of Turing-completeness is not a significant limitation for a wide scope of Dhall usage, as this book will show.
+Dhall can still perform iterative or recursive processing of numerical data, lists, trees, and other data structures.

+### Overview of the standard library ("prelude")

+Dhall's [standard library](https://prelude.dhall-lang.org) has a number of modules containing utility functions.

+TODO

 ## Other features of Dhall's type system